UncleSocks/unclesocks/README.md

 <details>
   <summary><strong>About UncleSocks</strong></summary>
-  I'm Tyrone Kevin Ilisan, a cyber blue teamer (incident responder) passionate about everything information security, cybersecurity, networks, space, and developing open-source tools that can hopefully help secure the cyberspace.
+  I'm Tyrone Kevin Ilisan, a PH Licensed Electronics Engineer and cyber blue teamer passionate about everything information security, cybersecurity, networks, space, and developing open-source tools that can hopefully help secure the cyberspace.
 I have a Bachelor's degree in Electronics Engineering (Telecommunication Engineering focused) and a Master's in Information Security.
 </details>